 In his introduction, artist Fred Krakowiak tells us that he traveled to Africa to see the wildlife in its natural habitat, before that wildlife is totally destroyed by pressure of human population and activities.
 As he traveled on safari in Zimbabwe and Botswana, Krakowiak kept an artist’s travel journal, which he shares with us in this book.
 The text is not scientific by any means, but is a very personal view of the safari experience.
 The author offers the reader fascinating anecdotes of Africa and presents information about the animals or the African people in sidebars.
 One of the more valuable features of the book is a detailed chapter on how an artist prepares and packs for such a journey; this narrative will be very useful for the artist-in-training.
 The final chapter discusses Krakowiak’s training and history as an artist.

 The most dominant aspect of this book is the artwork that fills its 133 pages.
 It is a feast for the eyes.
 Having traveled in Africa myself, I was most impressed by the artist’s skillful and emotion-filled work.
 Krakowiak is a gifted artist and offers the reader his perceptions of the sights of Africa in a variety of media, including charcoal, ink, watercolors, and oils.
 The illustrations include sketches, working paintings with notes, and finished paintings.

-Jean L. Cooper is Associate Director, Interlibrary Services University of Virginia Library
+-Jean L. Cooper – Associate Director, Interlibrary Services University of Virginia Library

-Both reviews will appear in the Virginia Quarterly Review (the literary magazine for the University of Virginia) and on their website.
+Both reviews appeared in the Virginia Quarterly Review (the literary magazine for the University of Virginia) and on their website.